Campbellville, Ontario: Arts and culture

-Located in Campbellville are Mohawk Racetrack, a harness racing venue; Crawford Lake Conservation Area, Mennonite furniture shops, an ice cream parlour, and Cristello's Village Market.
-The world's largest antique leaded stained glass store and museum, The Stonehouse of Campbellville, is also located in Campbellville.
+Located in Campbellville are Mohawk Racetrack, a harness racing venue; Crawford Lake Conservation Area, Mennonite furniture shops, an ice cream parlour, Halton County Railway Museum, and Cristello's Village Market.
+The world's largest antique leaded stained glass store and museum, The Stonehouse of Campbellville, was opened in Campbellville in 1976.

 Churches include St. David's Presbyterian Church, founded in 1869.
 Its current building dates to 1891 with an addition built in 1999.
 St. David's cemetery dates back to 1908.

 The Serbian Orthodox Eparchy of Canada has its episcopal headquarters in Campbellville.